-Ruins Every Important Moment or Holiday: Sabotage I tell you, and I can’t figure out why!
-It doesn’t matter whether it’s Christmas or our anniversary, there is either an instigated (by him) fight or he acts like this total monster so we are all angry at him and the event is ruined.
+Sabotage, I tell you, and I can’t figure out why!
+It doesn’t matter whether it’s Christmas or our anniversary, there is an instigated (by him) fight or he acts like this total monster, so we are all angry at him, and the event is ruined.

-It has gotten so bad that my children shy away from holidays because they “know how dad gets”.
+It has gotten so bad that my children shy away from holidays because they “know how dad gets.”

 From my preteen’s perspective, I can see how he understands it.
 But from my four-year-old?
 These words should never be spoken out of his beautiful innocent mouth.